SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/viewing-assets.md

 The delete icon appears on hover of each row under the subassets section.
     {{< /c8y-admon-info>}}

-2. In the resulting confirmation dialog, click **Confirm** to continue or **Cancel** to cancel the deletion.
+In the following dialog box, click **Confirm** to continue.
-3. Optionally select the checkbox in the confirmation dialog to delete all the subassets and devices for the selected asset.
+Optionally select the checkbox in the dialog box to delete all subassets and devices for the selected asset.